mickem/nscp-docs/docs/faq.md

 ## 2.1 How do I properly escape spaces in strings

-When you need to put spaces in a string you need to make sure you escape them properly in the nagios confix.
+When you need to put spaces in a string you need to make sure you escape them properly in the Nagios config.
 As usual you can do it anyway you like but I prefer: `check_nrpe ... 'this is a string'`

 ## 2.2 How do I properly escape $ in strings

-Dollar signs are "strange" in nagios nad has to be escaped using double $$s.
-Thus in nagios config you need to put `$$`.
+Dollar signs are "strange" in Nagios and has to be escaped using double $$s.
+Thus in Nagios config you need to put `$$`.

 ## 2.3 How do I properly escape \ in strings

-Backslashes and som other control characters are handled by the shell in Nagios and thus escaped as such.
+Backslashes and some other control characters are handled by the shell in Nagios and thus escaped as such.

 From:
-- nagios:
+-   Nagios:
     "...\\..."
 -   from NSClient++
     "...\\..."

 ## 2.4 Arguments via NRPE